AthletiFi/image-merger-website/image-merger/README.md

 ### For `merge-images.py`:

-1. **Prepare Image Layers**: Organize your images into separate folders, each representing one layer.
-For example, one folder can contain background images, and another can contain character images.
+1. **Prepare Image Layers**: Organize your images into separate folders, each representing one layer (e.g., backgrounds, characters).

 2. **Run the Script**: Execute the script by running: